openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

 the response.

 .. image:: ../Images/Discussion_answer_question.png
- :alt: A question and a response, with the Marck as Answer icon circled
+ :alt: A question and a response, with the Mark as Answer icon circled

 After at least one response is marked as the answer, a check or tick mark image replaces the question mark image for the post in the list on the **Discussion**